nibin-raj/MultiHop-Simulator/README.md

 <a id="1">[1]</a>
 V. Tripathi et.al., "Information Freshness in Multihop Wireless Networks,", in IEEE/ACM Transactions on Networking, vol. 31, no. 2, pp. 784-799, April 2023,
  doi: 10.1109/TNET.2022.3201751.

+## Acknowledgment

+This work is supported by the IIT-Palakkad IPTIF grant IPTIF/HRD/DF/022.